Cloud Based Monitoring for Top System Performance

 For long, cloud performance management and monitoring has been an overloaded term.
 Many refer to this term as the ability to collect metrics from public cloud providers like Amazon AWS and Microsoft Azure.
 At eG Innovations, we believe that there is a whole lot more to cloud performance management.
 We believe cloud performance management can encompass three different perspectives:

 - From the cloud – the Deployment perspective: This perspective focuses on where the performance management and monitoring is being delivered from.
-Whether you are deploying applications and infrastructure on-premise, in a private cloud, or in the public cloud, or in a hybrid manner, you may be interested in monitoring the applications and infrastructure from the cloud – as a cloud-based service.
+Whether you are deploying applications and infrastructure on-premises, in a private cloud, or in the public cloud, or in a hybrid manner, you may be interested in monitoring the applications and infrastructure from the cloud – as a cloud-based service.
 This is performance management delivered “FROM” the cloud.Organizations turn to this model to benefit from the advantages that cloud computing offers.
 You can get the service going right-away, without any upfront hardware or software investment.
 And you do not have any software or hardware to maintain on an on-going basis.If you are experiencing performance problems with your critical applications and you need an instant solution, performance management FROM the cloud is an ideal solution for you!
 A pay-per-use service model allows you to turn on/off the service as you require.

 - Of the Cloud – the Cloud Consumer perspective: This perspective focuses on what the performance management and monitoring is providing.
 If you have deployed applications in the cloud – either private or public cloud, you need to know how well these applications are performing.
 If there is a slowdown, you need to know where is the problem – in the cloud, in your application, in the database server, or in the network?You may even have applications where some components are hosted in the public cloud, and others are in your private network.
 You need to have a way to be able to quickly correlate between the performance of your application components, the network, the public cloud infrastructure and be able to pin-point the root-cause of the problem.
 This is performance management “OF” the cloud.Ideally, you would like to have a common management console from where you can see the performance of your on-premises applications and your cloud hosted applications.